gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 that frequency.
 I wrote this code in mid 2012 and so the obvious song to play according to 20 year old me was Call Me Maybe by Carly Rae Jepsen.
-I remember implementing a device driver with a unix-style "everything's a file" interface, where reading from `/dev/maybe` would lock up the OS while it buzzed the hottest song of 2012.
+I remember implementing a device driver with a unix-style "everything's a file" interface, where opening the file `/dev/maybe` would lock up the OS while it buzzed the hottest song of 2012.

 Unfortunately it appears the snapshot of the project I stored on the university server was not its final form.
-I did most of the work for this project on a netbook (remember netbooks?) which has sadly been lost to the ages.
+I did most of the work for this project on a netbook (remember netbooks?!) which has sadly been lost to the ages.
 The implementation of `/dev/maybe` is not in this version, but it still has the logic to play the song and print the lyrics to the terminal:
 ```c